Dr. Jasmina Mačkić is Assistant Professor at the Europa Institute of Leiden Law School.

 In the past, Jasmina also used to work for the Council of State of the Netherlands and the University of Applied Sciences in Leiden.
 During her PhD research period, she conducted a two-month internship in Strasbourg at the Council of Europe’s Roma Support Team, a body within the Council of Europe dedicated to a variety of issues concerning the Roma.
 Additionally, she stayed for five months as a Visiting Research Scholar at the University of Michigan Law School in Ann Arbor in 2013.
 At a couple of occasions, she lectured during the Summer School ‘Law on the Bosphorus.
 Current Trends in Human Rights Law’ (Istanbul University, Faculty of Law).

 - Introduction to European Law (Bachelor I)

-- Supervision of bachelor theses
+- Supervision of bachelor’s theses

 - European Protection of Human Rights (LL.M. course)